uwdata/mosaic-framework-example/docs/flight-delays.md

 The histograms above provide a useful first-look at the data.
 However, to discover relations among the data we had to interactively explore.
 Instead of "hiding" patterns behind interactions, let's visualize relationships directly.

-Below we use hexagonal bins to visualize the density (number of flights) by both by time of delay and arrival delay.
+Below we use hexagonal bins to visualize the density (number of flights) by both time of delay and arrival delay.
 Interactive histograms along the edges show marginal distributions for both.

 ```js
 const $scale = vg.Param.value("log");    // color scale type